The concept of Blitzkrieg, or lightning war, was a new approach to warfare developed by the German military in the 1930s.

 The concept of Blitzkrieg, or lightning war, was a new approach to warfare developed by the German military in the 1930s.
 It was based on the idea of using a combination of speed, surprise, and overwhelming force to achieve victory.
 The goal was to quickly penetrate enemy lines, disrupt their command and control, and then exploit the resulting chaos.
 This strategy was used to great effect in the invasion of France in 1940.

 The Blitzkrieg strategy was based on the idea of using mobile forces to quickly penetrate enemy lines and then exploit the resulting chaos.
 This was done by using tanks, aircraft, and motorized infantry to quickly overwhelm the enemy.
 The strategy also relied on the use of surprise and speed to achieve victory.
-The Germans were able to use this strategy to great effect in the invasion of France, where they quickly penetrated the French lines and then exploited the resulting confusion to achieve victory.
+The Germans were able to quickly penetrate the French lines and then exploit the resulting confusion to achieve victory.

 The German High Command had also taken into account the terrain of France and the logistical challenges that would be faced in the invasion.
 They had studied the French railway system and had developed plans to use it to their advantage.
 They had also planned for the use of air power to support the ground forces and to disrupt the French lines of communication and supply.
 All of these preparations were essential for the success of the invasion of France.